Time to Own the Home

 How many gadgets?
 An average of about 10 are connected to Comcast’s gateways at any given time — a number seen as quintupling in the next several years.

 When cable operators introduced broadband, it was the product that sold itself and a huge quality of life improvement.
 Now broadband is a necessity and the most important part of the cable bundle.
 Providers continue to increase the download and upload speeds that consumers crave.
-Keeping them happy, though, may depend on delivering the best WiFi experience, too.
+Keeping them satisfied, though, may depend on delivering the best WiFi experience, too.